 Tip #2: Demonstrate your familiarity with the necessary safety precautions

 Maintenance workers should make sure that the workplace is adequately ventilated.
 They should ensure that passageways, floors, and aisles are clear and free from all types of hazards.
-Safe operation should be guaranteed by clearing all unnecessary objects where maintenance work is going on.
+The safe operation should be guaranteed by clearing all unnecessary objects where maintenance work is going on.

 15. What Factors Can Result in Psychological Stress for Maintenance Workers